-- Tell your patients about our new online information resources and take account of our new guidance when producing information for patients.
+- Tell your patients about our online information resources and take account of our guidance when producing information for patients.
 If you would like to order hard copies of the downloadable patient resources please contact us for a quote.

 - Make sure the needs of your patients are at the centre of the consultation discussion and that your patients are fully informed before you seek their consent for the procedure.
 Don’t delegate – it is your responsibility to discuss the procedure with the patient and to seek their consent.
 It is essential to a shared understanding of expectations and limitations that consent to a procedure is sought by the surgeon who will perform it, or supervise its performance by another practitioner.

-- Use our new pre-surgery information checklist to help ensure your patients have received important information before surgery.
+- Use our pre-surgery information checklist to help ensure your patients have received important information before surgery.

 - Make sure your patients have at least two weeks between the consultation with you and the surgery, to help them make up their mind.